Branch Closing: Plot

-Jan Levinson (Melora Hardin) informs Michael Scott (Steve Carell) that the Scranton branch will close, with a few people transferred to Stamford and the rest laid off.
+Jan Levinson informs Michael Scott that the Scranton branch will close, with a few people transferred to Stamford and the rest laid off.
 Michael takes the news badly, and soon tells the rest of the office prematurely.

-Michael and Dwight Schrute (Rainn Wilson) decide to confront the CFO at his home.
-Back at the office, Ryan Howard (B. J. Novak) takes this opportunity to break up with Kelly Kapoor (Mindy Kaling), Meredith Palmer (Kate Flannery) tries to remember a promise that she made about sleeping with someone on the last day of work, Creed Bratton (Creed Bratton) begins selling off the office equipment for profit, and Stanley Hudson (Leslie David Baker) begins relishing the thought of retiring with severance.
+Michael and Dwight Schrute decide to confront CFO David Wallace at his home.
+Back at the office, Ryan Howard takes this opportunity to break up with Kelly Kapoor, Meredith Palmer tries to remember a promise that she made about sleeping with someone on the last day of work, Creed Bratton begins selling off the office equipment for profit, and Stanley Hudson begins relishing the thought of retiring with severance.

-Stamford branch manager Josh Porter (Charles Esten) reveals that he has leveraged the situation to obtain a better position at Staples, losing Jim's respect in Josh and stating that "Say what you want about Michael Scott, but he will never do that" as Michael has always been loyal to the company and his employees.
-The new plan is to close Stamford instead, and Jan offers Jim Halpert (John Krasinski) the number two position in Scranton, but he is reluctant to accept it.
+Stamford branch manager Josh Porter informs Jan he has obtained a better position at Staples after leveraging the anticipated promotion.
+This shock forces Jan to close Stamford instead, and she offers Jim Halpert the number two position in Scranton, but he is reluctant to accept it.

 The Scranton branch is relieved when they hear they are saved, and Kelly is thrilled that she and Ryan do not have to break up after all.
 When Michael and Dwight get the news, they celebrate their success, believing, erroneously, that they accomplished it.
-After agonizing over the decision, Jim accepts the position and suggests to Karen Filippelli (Rashida Jones) that she join him in Scranton.
+After agonizing over the decision, Jim accepts the position and suggests to Karen Filippelli that she join him in Scranton.
 In a talking head interview, Karen admits that even though she does not think he is "into her," she is "kind of into him".